The surprise of our Canada road trip was Winnipeg. Yes, Winnipeg, you read correctly! I’ll admit I did not know much about Winnipeg before visiting.

 It may have something to do with the fact that I hadn’t eaten avocado in months, but the avocado toast with a poached egg was divine…

-Despite the fact that it were carrot fries it was probably still not a healthy option.
+Despite the fact that it was carrot fries it was probably still not a healthy option.
 Totally worth it though, they were so yummy!

 Dinner at Thermea restaurant

-We sampled a delicious fresh 4 course menu with matching wines.
-Usually I feel like I ate way too much after eating four courses, but the dishes on this menu were very light!
+We sampled a delicious fresh 4-course menu with matching wines.
+Usually, I feel like I ate way too much after eating four courses, but the dishes on this menu were very light!

 Snacks and treats at the Forks Market

-I sampled some empanadas with figs and blue cheese but because I haven’t made it to south America I can’t comment on how authentic they were.
+I sampled some empanadas with figs and blue cheese but because I haven’t made it to South America I can’t comment on how authentic they were.
 Still, I thought they were very tasty.

-Of course, we had to try this famous Canadian dish, we choose original poutine with French fries, fresh cheese curds and gravy.
+Of course, we had to try this famous Canadian dish, we choose the original poutine with French fries, fresh cheese curds, and gravy.
 Probably the least healthy food in the world, but very good!

 How to get around in Winnipeg

-We drove to the Assiniboine Park Zoo, the Canadian Mint and Thermëa by car, all the other activities listed on the itinerary are easily reachable on bike or foot!
+We drove to the Assiniboine Park Zoo, the Canadian Mint, and Thermëa by car, all the other activities listed on this Winnipeg itinerary are easily reachable by bike or foot!